juniordeleon013/note-manager/README.md

 # note-manager
-note manager with meteor js
+This is a note manager using meteor js and mongodb.